Hi there.

 I'm writing about

-What 3 years of mentoring taught me
+What 3 years and 1000+ hours of mentoring taught me

 I started my tutoring business in 2020.
 The lockdowns were in full swing, lots of people were using the downtime to switch careers.
 This got me thinking: I should start a business teaching people to code.
 When I was 14, I taught my brother's friend who did web design at uni how to code.
 It was an awesome experience and taught me so much.